Recovering from cataract surgery

 - discomfort when looking at bright lights

-You can take an over-the-counter painkiller, such as paracetamol, if you experience any pain.
-Wearing sunglasses may help avoid reduce any short-term discomfort caused by bright lights.
+Taking an over-the-counter painkiller, such as paracetamol or ibuprofen, will help reduce any pain.
+Wearing sunglasses may also help avoid any short-term discomfort caused by bright lights.

 When to seek medical advice

-- the sudden appearance of floaters (black dots, specks or streaks in your field of vision) or flashes of light in the treated eye
+- the sudden appearance of black dots, specks or streaks in your field of vision (floaters) or flashes of light in your eye

 These problems may be a sign of a complication of cataract surgery.